Some Intuition For Entropy

 (Disclaimer: Notes.
 Don’t trust me, I’m not, like, a mathematician.)

-Specifically: I have finally understood how entropy is not a property of probability distributions per se, but a property of streams of information.
-When we talk about ‘the entropy of a probability distribution’, we’re implicitly talking about the stream of information produced by sampling from that distribution.
+Specifically: entropy is not a property of probability distributions per se, but a property of translating between different representations of a stream of information.
+When we talk about “the entropy of a probability distribution”, we’re implicitly talking about the entropy of a stream of information that is produced by sampling from that distribution.
 Some of the equations make a lot more sense when you keep this in mind.

-Information in the information theoretic sense is a numerical quantity: ‘the number of bits required to store data’.
-For example, an 8-bit value (an integer between 0 and 255) takes 8 bits of data to store or transmit.
+Information in the information theoretic sense is a numerical quantity: ‘the number of bits required to store or transmit some data’.
+For example, an integer between 0 and 255 takes 8 bits of data to store or transmit, because 8 binary digits can identify which integer in that range you’re talking about.
 A single binary digit, or the outcome of a coin flip encoded as a binary digit, takes 1 bit of data.

-Information is typically measured in bits, which is just a unit, like meters or radians.
 If a single variable can take \(n\) possible values, it takes \(\log_2 (n)\) bits to represent.
-‘Bits’ is just a unit, and you can easily use others, which corresponds to using \(\ln (n)\) (‘nats’) or \(\log_{10} (n)\) (‘dits’).
-As with most other values in math, it turns out to be totally possible to talk about fractional bits, so a value can take \(1.5\) bits to represent, although making sense of that takes a bit of work.
+‘Bits’ is just a unit, and you can easily use others, which corresponds to using \(\ln (n)\) (‘nats’) or \(\log_{10} (n)\) (‘dits’ or ‘hartleys’ for some reason).
+(In this article all logarithms will be base \(2\), though).
+As with most other values in math, it turns out to be totally possible to talk about fractional bits, even if that doesn’t initially seem sensible.
+A value can take \(1.5\) bits to represent, although making sense of that means takes a bit of work.
+A value that takes an integer number of bits will take an irrational number of dits or nats, though, so it is at least clear that the integer/non-integer status of the number has more to do with the choice of units than the data itself.

-Entropy is often confused with Information but it’s slightly different: it is the average amount of Information which is learned by learning an unknown value, such as the outcome of a random variable that’s selected from a probability distribution.
-It’s a functional1 which maps a probability distribution to a quantity of Information.
+Entropy is often confused with information but it’s slightly different: it is the average amount of information which is learned by learning an unknown value from a source, such as the outcome of a random variable that’s selected from a probability distribution.
+It’s a functional which maps a probability distribution to a quantity of information (so it is written with square brackets, like \(H[p(x)]\)).
 It usually takes the symbol \(H\) in information theory or \(S\) in physics.
 I’ll use \(H\).

-The formula for the entropy of a discrete probability distribution \(X\) is:
+The standard formula for the entropy of a discrete probability distribution \(X\) is:

 \[H[p] = -\sum_{x} p(x) \log p(x)\]